Crying Came From the Other Room

-Saturday as I was checking online for the scores of my college team, crying came from the other room.
+Recently as I was checking online for the scores of my college team, I heard crying come from the other room.
 My wife was using this “play by yourself” time to catch up on some needed work.
 I was first to respond to the scene.
 Our youngest was under the covers of our bed crying with our oldest sitting over her saying she was sorry.
 Time to open the investigation.

 It turned out that the oldest wanted the youngest to do something.
 When she couldn’t do it, the oldest bit her twice.